-You are required to attend all Residential Life meetings called by the Director of Residential Life, Coordinator of Involvement and Engagement, or the Resident Assistants .
+You are required to attend all Residential Life meetings called by the Director of Residential Life, or the Resident Assistants.
 Residents will be notified via fliers, email, or staff coming door-to-door.
 Attendance is mandatory at these meetings, as important information is covered.
 If you are unable to attend, please let the Director of Residential Life know in writing, immediately.
 Repeated failures to attend these meetings without communication with a staff person or getting the information afterwards, could result in a violation of the Residence Hall Agreement or Student Code of Conduct.